The legendary Harvard business professor Clayton Christensen pioneered two incredibly important discussions:

 Fiat currencies are a less fungible.
 They all usually have serial numbers or if they are held in bank accounts then there is personal identifying information attached to the bank account.
 All of this impinges on the fungibility of the fiat currencies.
 Nevertheless, governments often have laws, like legal tender, etc. that gives preferences to fiat currencies so that they can circulate unimpeded in the economy.

 Bitcoin, a legacy blockchain, is an immutable record of the intimate financial details of every transaction.
 This means that the UTXOs have a permanent history that impedes their fungibility.
 There is no way to destroy this permanent history.
-Many consider this a feature not a bug.

 And while it may be useful for some circumstances like smart contracts it does have drawbacks in the monetary properties because it makes bitcoins less fungible.
 And many other blockchains, like Litecoin, Dogecoin, DASH, etc., also share these same limitations.